JHshin6688/RAG_practice/README.md

 ## Requirements
 To run NFL RAG, ensure you have all the libraries included in `requirements.txt` installed:
 `pip install -r requirements.txt`
+Also, you have to create an environment file that contains your LangSmith API key.

 ## Usage
 0. Feel free to delete the outdated 'vector_database' directory after you clone the project.